Andrea Bernini

 Black Empowerment and White Mobilization: The Effects of the Voting Rights Act (with G. Facchini, M. Tabellini, and C. Testa)

-Journal of Political Economy, R&R [link]
+Journal of Political Economy, forthcoming [link]

 Race, Representation and Local Governments in the U.S. South: The Effect of the Voting Rights Act (with G. Facchini and C. Testa)